kaspiotr/Morphosyntactic-tagger/README.md

    * you can ran this script providing as it's first argument stratified 10 fold (SKF) cross validation split (from range 1 to 10) that you want to use for training the model and second argument with the name of *.jsonl file created by *maca_and_nkjp_output_merge.py* script.
    If you didn't changed anything (renamed file *maca_output_marked* or moved it to another directory) this file should be called *maca_output_marked* and located in *output* directory of this project.
 In that case you can run script like that:
    `python3 maca_and_nkjp_output_merge.py 1`
    If you moved *maca_output_marked* to another directory (other that *output*) provide as a second argument of the script full path to that directory.
 Run script as follows:
    `python3 maca_and_nkjp_output_merge.py 1 -file_path=/home/kaspiotr/Dev/MorphosyntacticTagger/output/maca_output_marked.jsonl`
    If you left *maca_output_marked* in *output* directory of the project but renamed it provide the name of that *.jsonl file as a second argument of the script:
    `python3 maca_and_nkjp_output_merge.py 1 -file_path=renamed_file_name`
    This script will train models for given (as a parameter) SKF split number.
 This time backward model from _Flair_ will not be used in training.
 Data needed to train models need to be saved in _data_ folder of this project.
 Models will be saved in _resources_ directory of this project.
+   If you want to train models for all 10 SKF splits on Prometheus at once use one of the scripts provided:
      - [train_on_K40XL_ex_1.sh](https://github.com/kaspiotr/Morphosyntactic-tagger/blob/master/train_on_K40XL_ex_1.sh)
      - [train_on_V100_ex_1.sh](https://github.com/kaspiotr/Morphosyntactic-tagger/blob/master/train_on_V100_ex_1.sh)